London in context

 London is extremely unequal.
 One way of looking at this is by looking at incomes across the city, as we do in the map below.

 It shows the huge disparities in pay across the city.
-For example in Wandsworth, the average household income is £74,000 - more than 60% higher than in Barking and Dagenham (£46,000).
+Incomes range from £64,000 in Brent to £102,000 in Richmond, meaning the average household income in Richmond is 59% higher than in Brent, just a few miles away.

 There is huge inequalities within boroughs too.